astrcrai/prospero-docs/docs/source/scheduler.rst

     #SBATCH --mem=2G

 In this instance we request one task (process) to be run on one node.
 A task corresponds to a process (or an MPI rank).
 One CPU thread (used, for example, with OpenMP) is requested for the one task as well as 2 GiB of memory should be allocated to the whole job.
 The next line defines the Slurm partition to which the job will be submitted.
 Slurm partitions are (possibly overlapping) groups of nodes with similar resources or associated limits.
-In our example, the job doesn't use a lot of resources and will fit perfectly onto the small partition.
+In our example, the job doesn't use a lot of resources and will fit perfectly onto the standard ``compute`` partition.
+A complete list of Slurm partitions available on Prospero is given :ref:`below<Slurm partitions>`.

 .. code-block:: bash